Interview Question: What Would Be Your Ideal Company Culture?

 Show the Employer How You Will Add Value

-Although you will want to carefully evaluate how the culture at your target organization matches your criteria to make a sound decision about the job, it’s usually not strategically advantageous to share your entire list of preferences.
+Although you’ll want to carefully evaluate how the culture at your target organization matches your criteria to make a sound decision about the job, it’s usually not strategically advantageous to share your entire list of preferences.
+Some of these criteria can be kept to yourself.

 Instead, focus on areas where your preferences overlap with aspects of the company’s actual culture.
 After all, no corporate culture will exactly line up with your criteria.
 So, if an organization values innovation, you might emphasize your interest in an organization that supports staff initiative.